Content

 Keywords: Kharkiv University, historiography, Byzantine studies, Law studies.

-AN.Domanovsky (Kharkiv).
+A. N.Domanovsky (Kharkiv).
 Byzantine frontier trading towns in 4–9th

 Border trade cities in 4-9thcenturies restricted the transfer of foreigners to the territory of the Byzantine Empire and leaving citizens abroad.
 Policy restrictions of foreign trade by a number of specialized border towns provided safety of trade exchange between the subjects of the Empire and foreigners, prevented the export of prohibited goods,provided conditions,which excluded the possibility of espionage and subversive activities by foreigners.